We need your help.

 When will I hear back from you?

-You will hear back from us on whether or not your letter is accepted, and if it has revisions or edits to be made, within a month of your submission.
+You will hear back from us on whether or not your letter is accepted, and if it has revisions or edits to be made, by Monday, May 6th.

 What are common reasons why we turn letters down?